The American Right for Adequate Chair

 Width In Public & Private Places

-It doesn’t take a genius to see the mass weaponization of chairs that has unfolded in this country over these decades.
-Obese Americans have difficulty fitting into seats in airplanes, theaters, stadiums, schools, restaurants, cafes, cars, bars, amusement park rides, trains, life rafts, taxi cabs, and even park benches.
+It doesn’t take a genius to see the MASS weaponization of chairs that has unfolded in this country over these decades.
+Obese Americans have difficulty fitting into seats in airplanes, theaters, stadiums, schools, restaurants, cafes, cars, bars, amusement park rides, trains, and even life jackets.

 The sole purpose of this cruel practice is to exclude Americans with metabolic differences from our society; to create a world that is so hellish for them that they dare not venture outside again.
 But our mission is to pass federal legislation to standardize the width of chairs so all Americans are welcome in the places they sit – both public and private.